jocelync-invisible/icu-length-of-stay-prediction/README.md

 ### Expanding the Dataset

 A key limitation of our study was the dataset size.
 Future research could involve collecting the complete MIMIC-III and IV dataset to improve model robustness.
 More data would allow for better generalization and enable more complex modeling techniques without the risk of overfitting.
-Additionally, the most recent data used in this project was from 2016, therefore incorporating more recent data could further improve the generalizability of the findings.
+Additionally, the most recent data used in this project was from 2016; therefore, incorporating more recent data could further improve the generalizability of the findings.

 ### Explore Other Bayesian Models